 A number of others have asked why I’m designated as part-time.
 (My job description lists me as full-time, and I work full-time, but I’m listed with the conference as part-time.)
 This is a much easier question to answer: I’m part-time because of money.

-If I were declared full-time, it would cost my church $19,000 to bring me up to the minimum required for full-time local pastors.
-My church would do that.
-I have no question about it.
-They have never pressured me not to be listed as full-time and have even pressed me to take salary increases at times in the past.
-But if you’ve read anything I’ve written about pastors’ salaries, you know I believe there’s a more faithful way to use the church’s collection.
-My wife works part-time, so we have other income, and we have never worried about meeting our needs.
+If I were declared full-time, it would cost my church $24,000 to bring me up to the minimum required for full-time local pastors.
+If you’ve read anything I’ve written about pastors’ salaries, you know I believe there’s a more faithful way to use the church’s collection.
+My wife works, so we have other income, and we have never worried about meeting our needs.
 Perhaps that situation will change some day, but for now, I can’t justify taking any more from the church than I have.